Updated on April 17, 2019

-At UTZ, we take a balanced approach to sustainability, considering people, planet and profit in equal measure.
-Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Climate Change & Environmental Expert at UTZ.
+The UTZ program adopts a balanced approach to sustainability, considering people, planet and profit in equal measure.
+Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Climate Change & Environmental Expert.
 She explains how your company is supporting the planet by sourcing sustainable cocoa.

 Sustainable cocoa helps fight deforestation

 “In cocoa farming, we see a big issue with deforestation,” Henriette says.
 “Forests are vital to the survival of the planet, but due to aging cocoa farms and decreasing revenues, many forests are being cleared to create new plantations.”

 Ban on deforestation